Visiting Juvenile Court

-ALL PERSONS ENTERING THE ROMAE T. POWELL JUVENILE JUSTICE CENTER ARE REQUIRED TO WEAR A MASK OR FACIAL COVERING AT ALL TIMES.
+ALL PERSONS ENTERING THE ROMAE T. POWELL JUVENILE JUSTICE CENTER ARE REQUIRED TO WEAR A FACE MASK, OR FACIAL COVERING, OVER THEIR NOSE AND MOUTH AT ALL TIMES.

 Vulnerable Persons who are not able to appear for a scheduled hearing will be accommodated by being given the opportunity to access the hearing via video conferencing.
 Vulnerable persons are defined in accord with public health guidelines and the judicial emergency as an individual over age 65 and individuals with serious underlying health conditions, such as high blood pressure, chronic lung disease, diabetes, obesity, asthma, and those whose immune systems are compromised such as by chemotherapy for cancer or other conditions.